Contribution¶

 Warning

-On Debian or Ubuntu systems, the OpenLDAP slapd binary usage might be restricted by apparmor, and thus makes the tests and the demo fail.
+On Debian or Ubuntu systems, the OpenLDAP slapd binary usage might be restricted by apparmor, and thus makes the tests and the development server fail.
 This can be mitigated by removing apparmor restrictions on slapd.

 Docker environment¶